ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 Notebook ecosystem has grown: we now have JupyterLab, several plugins, new kernels for other languages, and third-party tooling available at our disposal.
 Sure, we can still run notebooks by typing `jupyter notebook` in our terminals, but it's now more than that!

-This then begs the question: **what are the forces that prompted these changes?**, and **how can we leverage this larger notebook ecosystem to respond to the changes in data science today?** In this blog post, I would like to share my thoughts on the demands that prompted the ecosystem to adapt, and how I take advantage of these changes in my side-projects and day-to-day work.
+This then begs the question: *what are the forces that prompted these changes?*, and *how can we leverage this larger notebook ecosystem to respond to the changes in data science today?*

-## Forces of change
+## The three forces of change

 The Jupyter Notebook ecosystem is growing, and I posit that this is driven by three forces: